 - When I needed a new accountant, a successful entrepreneur recommended hers – and I’ve happily been with that firm ever since.

-- When I desperately needed a fresh creative writer for my client work, a colleague launched a website that week with the most brilliant copy I’d ever read and I contacted the writer she hired immediately, which led to not one, but two fruitful writing partnerships that are the cornerstone of my work.
+- When I desperately needed a fresh creative writer for my client work, a colleague launched a website that week with the most brilliant copy I’d ever read and I immediately contacted the writer she hired, which led to not one, but two fruitful writing partnerships that are the cornerstone of my work.

 - When a publishing agent got interested in my book idea and asked to see a “formal proposal” I had no idea what that was but said “Sure, I’ll send you one!”
 As if on cue, my good friend told me she happened to enroll in a proposal writing class starting the very next week so I jumped in and joined her.